 Knowing the weekly percentage of commitments that the team has made is a great metric, but understanding the reasons—the root causes—for the missed commitments is more important.

 Having the last planners take accountability and discuss the root cause for missing a commitment can be tough at first.
 Typically, there is a lot of noise around things not getting completed in the field, but with the Last Planner System™ and Percent Plan Complete, there is nowhere to hide.
 And this is where creating a culture of supportive teamwork on your jobsite helps.
 When people do not feel like they will be shamed or embarrassed for admitting a failure, they are more likely to be honest with their team.

-It’s one thing to identify the root cause, but it is another to do something about it.
+It’s one thing to identify the root cause during your root cause analysis, but it is another to do something about it.
 After the Friday huddle is over, follow up on every missed commitment with an email, phone call, or both.
 For example, if work is delayed because a submittal wasn’t returned and now material is missing, then the root cause is design.
 A follow up would be a call to the design team along with an email to try to resolve the issue.

 The Percent Plan Complete (PPC) portion of the Last Planner System™ is often overlooked by many project teams who think of the Last Planner System™ as an à la carte menu—selecting a little pull planning here and a little look-ahead planning there.
 However, the Last Planner System™ is not designed in this manner.
 It is a holistic system, and Percent Plan Complete happens to be one of the most important parts of the Last Planner System™, as it is the learning opportunity, the chance to get better as a team and shore up the commitments to be more reliable.
 Start slow and small, and in no time you will see a lot more accountability around commitments on your jobsite.